 Every Villain is the Hero of Their Own Story1 of 12

-But when the writers at Newsarama and Best Shots set out to countdown the best of the best, serious debate about the criteria to be used ensued.
+When the writers at Newsarama and Best Shots set out to countdown the best of the best Marvel villains, serious debate about the criteria to be used ensued.

 What makes a villain great?
 His evil deeds?
 His menacing persona?
 How many times he's triumphed over his nemesis?